 To demonstrate that candidate- and election-centered early money measures capture conceptually distinct quantities of interest, we turn to a series of empirical applications.
 We assess how well measures of early fundraising perform as predictors for (1) a candidate's future fundraising success and (2) their likelihood of primary election victory.
 We expect both measures will exert independent effects on our outcomes of interest.
 We also expect model performance to improve when both election- and candidate-centered early fundraising are accounted for in the model specification.
 Additionally, we expect the relationship between early money and outcomes will be conditional on measurement.
 A candidate-centered measurement approach captures the early funds a candidate has at her disposal in the initial days of her campaign.
 The more funds a candidate raises, the more she can spend on campaign infrastructure (e.g., staff, campaign offices, and advertising).
 These resources are vital to raising a candidate's profile in the district and making her known to a broader pool of donors (Jacobson, 1992; Herrnson, 1992; Box-Steffensmeier et al., 2005; Hassell and Monson, 2014).
 For these reasons, a candidate-centered measure of early fundraising should have a more substantial effect on a candidate's future fundraising dividends.
 Unlike a candidate-centered measure that reflects raw receipts, an election-centered measure captures a candidate's fundraising performance relative to her competitors at a fixed point in time.
 Existing research shows that political elites are likelier to donate to candidates who already enjoy a fundraising advantage (Box-Steffensmeier et al., 2005; Feigenbaum and Shelton, 2012).
 Journalists often use comparative fundraising to discern a candidate's likelihood of winning (Raja, 2007).
-Finally, voters tend to view strong fundraisers as more electable, and these judgments impact vote choice (Abramowitz,

-1989; Anderson et al., 2023).
+Finally, voters tend to view strong fundraisers as more electable, and these judgments impact vote choice (Abramowitz, 1989; Anderson et al., 2023).
 For these reasons, an election-centered measure should have a more substantial effect on electoral success.

 We run a series of regressions to test these expectations.
 Units of analysis include all candidates who ran in partisan primary elections for the U.S. House of Representatives from 2010 to 2020.
-We once again restrict our analyses to candidates running in open seats (i.e., contests where no incumbent ran for reelection) and include the same control variables employed in models specified in Figure 3.
-We also include fixed effects by year and random effects by partisan primary election.
+We once again restrict our analyses to candidates running in open seats (i.e., contests where no incumbent ran for reelection) and include the same control variables employed in models specified in

+Figure 3.24 We also include fixed effects by year and random effects by partisan primary election.
 To measure candidate-centered fundraising, we calculate the total dollars raised by a candidate in the 90-day window following the receipt of her first itemized contribution.
 We do not consider fundraising to be early if it is garnered after the state filing deadline for a candidate's election.
 To measure election-centered fundraising, we calculate a candidate's normalized fundraising relative to her primary election competitors at her state's filing election deadline.
 These early fundraising measures reflect the guidance proposed in the preceding sections.
-Both measures of early fundraising employed in Table 2 are rescaled to have a mean 0 and a standard deviation of 1 to allow for cross-measure comparisons.